-The USP Summer Internship Program offers students of scientific and business operational disciplines the fulfilling opportunity to spend 12 weeks at USP working on a defined project that expands and enhances USP's core strategic initiatives.
-Selected applicants will work onsite at USP’s US headquarters in Rockville, Maryland from May 28 through August 16, 2019.
+The USP Generation Summer Internship Program offers students of scientific and business operational disciplines the fulfilling opportunity to spend 12 weeks at USP working on a defined project that expands and enhances USP's core strategic initiatives.
+Selected applicants will work onsite at USP’s US headquarters in Rockville, Maryland from May 26 through August 14, 2020.

 To Apply, please submit the following documents:

 - Letter of recommendation from professor or professional mentor

 - Essay (no more than 300 words) describing your interest and aspirations in working for USP and making an impact to global public health